On SATURDAY elections, the polls are open from 7 a.m. to 8 p.m.

 All registered voters may obtain a free Louisiana special identification card by presenting a voter information card to the Office of Motor Vehicles.

 Polling places change due to being unavailable or due to an emergency.
-Please check to make sure you go to the correct polling place on Election Day.
+Please check to make sure you go to the correct polling place on election day.

 Polling places may be changed by the parish police jury or council.
 You will receive a Voter Information Card in the mail from the registrar of voters when your polling place has been changed.
-You may also go online to review your polling place at the Louisiana Voter Portal where you also can sign up for a notification by email or text of not only a polling place change but also a notification for an early voting and election day reminder.
+You may also go online to review your polling place at the

 Only one person is allowed to enter a voting machine at a time, unless entitled to assistance or allowing a minor to accompany a parent or legal guardian.
 In order to cast a vote, you must make at least one selection for either a candidate or vote on a proposition election.
 You are allowed by law six minutes to cast your vote, or 20 minutes if entitled to assistance or using the audio voting ballot.
 If the ballot is lengthy or if it contains complex propositions or constitutional amendments, the commissioners may allocate additional time in an equitable manner.